Fresno Grizzlies Game Notes vs Visalia

 PUTTING THE INNING INTO PERSPECTIVE: The Grizzlies 12-run 8th inning were the most runs scored by any professional baseball team in 2023 (MLB and MiLB).
 The Chicago White Sox (most recent, May 7 at Cincinnati, 17-4), Los Angeles Angels (13-1 at Oakland), Everett Aquasox (15-2 at Spokane, High-A Rockies) and Norfolk Tides (21-2 vs Gwinnett) scored 11 runs in a single inning this year.
 The 12 runs by Fresno were the most scored by any minor league team since August 26, 2022 when Fredericksburg plated 13 runs in the 7th inning against Down East (23-8).
 A week prior to that (August 19, 2022), Sugar Land scored an insane 17 runs in the 6th inning against Oklahoma City in a double header (21-4).
 No MLB team has tallied that many runs in one inning since at least 1974.
 The closest any MLB team has come to that mark was the 1996 Texas Rangers, who put up 16 on the Baltimore Orioles.
 However, Sugar Land didn't set a MiLB record.
 The Waco Cubs scored 18 runs in an inning against the Beaumont Exporters way back in 1930.

-COMEBACK CLAWS: The Grizzlies are currently riding a three-game winning streak, tied for their longest of the season.
+LATE INNING MAGIC: Over their past three games, the Grizzlies have scored 25 of their 28 runs in innings 7-9.
+In the last two games, Fresno has recorded 15 runs in the eighth inning.
 On Saturday and Sunday (May 6-7) at Stockton, Fresno enjoyed comeback wins in the seventh inning or later.
 In Saturday's contest, the Grizzlies trailed 3-1 in the seventh before scoring eight runs over their final three innings, winning 9-4.
 On Sunday, Fresno once again trailed, this time 5-3.
 The Grizzlies erupted for 14 runs in the seventh and eighth frames, giving them a 15-7 victory.
-That means over the past two contests, the Grizzlies scored 22 of their 24 runs in innings 7-9.

 CALIFORNIA LEAGUE HITTING LEADERBOARD: The Grizzlies have a plethora of players ranked among the Top 10 of the California League Hitting Leaderboard.
-Outfielder Jake Snider ranks fifth in batting average (.329), sixth in OBP (.449), tied for sixth in runs (20) and ninth in OPS (.892).
-Infielder Ryan Ritter ranks first in homers (7), tied for first in walks (21), tied for second in extra-base hits (12), tied for second in total bases (48), tied for third in RBI (20), third in slugging percentage (.545) and fifth in OPS (.952).
+Outfielder Jake Snider ranks second in batting average (.337), tied for fourth in runs (22), fifth in OBP (.451) and seventh in OPS (.897).
+Infielder Ryan Ritter ranks first in homers (7), tied for second in extra-base hits (12), tied for second in total bases (48), tied for third in walks (21), tied for fourth in RBI (20), tied for fifth in OPS (.915) and sixth in slugging percentage (.522).
 Infielder Andy Perez ranks tied for second in triples (3), seventh in RBI (18) and tied for seventh in hits (28).
-Infielder Luis Mendez ranks third in OBP (.467) and is tied for third in walks (20).
-Outfielder EJ Andrews Jr. is tied for fifth in homers (4).
+Infielder Luis Mendez ranks second in OBP (.481) and is tied for sixth in walks (20).
+Outfielder EJ Andrews Jr. is seventh in homers (4).
 Outfielder Jesus Bugarin is tied for fourth in triples (2).
-Utility player Parker Kelly is ninth in batting average (.302).
+Utility player Parker Kelly is eighth in batting average (.302) and eighth in OBP (.421).

-FRANZEN GETS THE NOD: Today, the Grizzlies hand the ball to lefty Caleb Franzen for the fifth time this season.
-The 21-year-old was a 12th round draft pick by the Rockies in 2022 out of the University of Portland.
-You can read more about Franzen on Page 2 of the Game Notes and Page 27 of the Media Guide.
+DO YOU WANT TO GO TO WAR BALAKEY: Tonight, the Grizzlies hand the ball to righty Blake Adams, who leads the California League in ERA (1.17).
+The 22-year-old was a 13th round draft pick by the Rockies in 2022 out of Kansas State University.
+You can read more about Blake Adams on Page 2 of the Game Notes and Page 13 of the Media Guide.

-MAZEL TOV: Today's starter for the Rawhide is righty Jacob Steinmetz.
-The 19-year-old was selected in the 3rd round (Pick 77) of the 2021 MLB Draft by the Diamondbacks.
-Steinmetz is the first practicing Orthodox Jewish player to be selected in the MLB draft and played for Team Israel in the 2023 World Baseball Classic.
-At the WBC, Steinmetz pitched 1.2 innings against the Dominican Republic, striking out Manny Machado, Jeremy Peña and Gary Sanchez.
-Steinmetz hails from Woodmere, New York and is Orthodox Jewish, keeping the Jewish Sabbath (which runs from sundown on Friday to sundown on Saturday--during which time he will play, but walk to and from the stadium and not ride in a car, bus, or plane and eats only kosher food.
+ANOTHER AWARD FOR ADAMS: Grizzlies RHP Blake Adams was named by Minor League Baseball as the California League Pitcher of the Month for April.
+This was the third award for Adams in the month of April, which includes California League Pitcher of the Week (April 17-23) and Rockies Minor League Pitcher of the Month.
+Over three starts in April, Adams went 1-0 with a 1.06 ERA and 0.82 WHIP.
+In 17 innings of work, Adams allowed two runs (both earned), on 12 hits and two walks while fanning 20.
+Adams did not allow a run in 12 straight innings to finish the month.
+On April 19 at Rancho Cucamonga, Adams did not allow a hit until a Chris Newell two-out single in the sixth.
+He concluded the contest with six scoreless innings, allowing that one hit, walking two and striking out 10.
+The righty was selected in the 13th round of the 2022 MLB Draft by the Rockies out of Kansas State University.
+The Springdale, Arkansas native gives the 2023 Grizzlies their third California League award this season (Ryan Ritter and Adams, twice).
+Last year, Fresno won 14 California League honors (Weekly and Monthly), a franchise record.

 Upcoming Probable Pitchers: